 - Prophets are “really” preachers, not prophets.

 - Thus these prophets “preach” but do not prophesy.

-No: If the Bible says these two are prophets, and someone is sure they are literally two individuals, then prophets is what they are.
+No: If the Bible says these two are prophets, and someone wants to say they are literally two individuals, then prophets is what they are.
 They witness and they preach, to be sure – just like the Old Testament prophets did – but their message goes well beyond repeating or expounding Bible verses: they speak a message that comes uniquely to them through divine revelation.
 And one cannot claim to take Revelation purely “literally” – which in itself raises many problems – and then go ahead and bend that rule when it is troublesome.